 Chronic lymphadenitis is when one or more lymph nodes are infected or inflamed for a long time.
 Lymph nodes help the body get rid of bacteria and viruses.

 They are found in the neck, armpits, and groin.

 Copyright © Nucleus Medical Media, Inc.

-This problem is more common in children younger than 12 years of age.
-Factors that may increase your chance of developing chronic lymphadenitis include:
+This problem is more common in children under 12 years of age.
+Things that may raise the risk are:

 - Problems swallowing or breathing

 - Neck stiffness

 The doctor will ask about your symptoms and health past.
 A physical exam may be done.
 There are many things that can cause lymph swelling.
 Tests to find a cause may include:

 - Blood tests

 Treatment depends on the cause.
 Options may be: